Student Life at Penn

 Graduate Student Center

 The Graduate Student Center also has a grant for students who are beyond their funding years and are required to purchase health insurance.
 Rarely, Biology graduate students are not fully funded for their time here.
-In this rare case that a student is self-funded and is under 7 years of study, the grant information can be found the Graduate Student Center Grants website.
+In the rare case that a student is self-funded and is under 7 years of study, the grant information can be found the Graduate Student Center Grants website.
 Information about the purchasing of Dental Insurance and Penn subsidies to doctoral student can also be found at this website.

 Family Resource Center